-Cathy Burnham Martin’s first recognized attempt at writing happened at age 6, when her poem won a town library contest, landing her poem and photo in the Goffstown News.
+Cathy Burnham Martin’s first recognized attempt at writing happened in 5th Grade, when an early poem landed in the Goffstown News.
 That was back when her parents refused to let her have the then-popular Chatty Cathy doll, stating that one chatty Cathy in the house was more than enough.
 Though poetry took a back seat, she has since driven her writing and blabbing proficiencies along a highly eclectic career path through recruiting, acting, marketing, broadcasting, and even bank organizing.

 This professional voiceover artist, journalist, corporate communications geek, and dedicated foodie earned numerous awards as a television news anchor.
 She acknowledges that her broadcasting skills enjoyed extremely humble beginnings, as she often appeared in the rows of children watching cartoons and playing games like “Name the States” and “Simon Says” on WMUR-TV’s “Uncle Gus Show.”
 As an adult, she has written, produced, and hosted dozens of groundbreaking documentaries, TV specials, and news reports, ranging from the Moscow Super Power Summit and the opening of the Berlin Wall to extensive coverage of New Hampshire’s First-in-the-Nation Presidential Primaries.